davidsnege/FabrikaDev/php/firma_digital/readme.md

 signature canvas directly in the database.

 - Another future idea is to be able to use a PHP library to already insert this signature into a PDF document and so to be able to save the document itself, already with the signature embedded within it.
+(See the final in this file 'Future Libraries to Use')

 #### david snege - Que a força esteja com você.